mainmatter/mainmatter.com/src/posts/2020-12-15-building-prototypes-with-emberjs-and-ember-hotspots.md

 ---
-title: 'Building prototypes with Ember.js'
+title: "Building prototypes with Ember.js"
 authorHandle: pichfl
 tags: ember
-bio: 'Consultant for Design & Technology'
+bio: "Consultant for Design & Technology"
 description:
-  'Create click dummies and prototypes that can grow over your initial ideas with ease and the full force of the Ember.js ecosystem.'
+  "Create click dummies and prototypes that can grow over your initial ideas with ease and the full force of the Ember.js ecosystem."
 og:
   image: /assets/images/posts/2020-12-15-building-prototypes-with-emberjs-and-ember-hotspots/og-image.png
 tagline: |